eclipse-tractusx/managed-identity-wallet/README.md

 6. Role `manage_app` used to change log level of application at runtime.
 Check Logging in application section for more details

-Additionally a Token mapper can to be created under *Clients* &gt;
+Additionally a Token mapper can be created under *Clients* &gt;
 *ManagedIdentityWallets* &gt; *Mappers* &gt; *create* with the following configuration (using as example `BPNL000000001`):